 BD actively maintains FDA/ISO Quality Systems that establish standards for its product design, manufacturing, and distribution processes.
 Prior to marketing or selling most of its products, BD must secure approval from the FDA and counterpart non-U.S. regulatory agencies.
 Following the introduction of a product, these agencies engage in periodic reviews and inspections of BD's quality systems, as well as product performance and advertising and promotional materials.
-These regulatory controls, as well as any changes in FDA policies, can affect the time and cost associated with the development, introduction and continued availability of new products.
+These regulatory controls, as well as any changes in agency policies, can affect the time and cost associated with the development, introduction and continued availability of new and existing products.
 Where possible, BD anticipates these factors in its product development and planning processes.
 These agencies possess the authority to take various administrative and legal actions against BD, such as product recalls, product seizures and other civil and criminal sanctions.
 BD also undertakes voluntary compliance actions, such as voluntary recalls.

 BD also is subject to various federal and state laws, and laws outside the United States, concerning healthcare fraud and abuse (including false claims laws and anti-kickback laws), global anti-corruption, transportation, safety and health, and customs and exports.
 Many of the agencies enforcing these laws have increased their enforcement activities with respect to medical device manufacturers in recent years.
-This appears to be part of a general trend toward increased regulation and enforcement activity within and outside the United States.
+This is part of a general trend toward increased regulation and enforcement activity within and outside the United States.

 In addition, as part of PPACA, the federal government has enacted the Sunshine Act provisions requiring BD to publicly report gifts and payments made to physicians and teaching hospitals.
-Failure to comply with these provisions could result in a range of fines, penalties and/or other sanctions.
+Countries outside the United States have enacted similar local laws requiring medical device companies to report transfers of value to health care providers licensed in those countries.
+Failure to comply with these laws could result in a range of fines, penalties and/or other sanctions.